-The EMI tool for the critical analysis and Evaluation of Municipal Invoices or accounts was developed based on local and international regulation, local and international best practice and the Plain English Handbook commonly in use in the USA.
-The EMI tool computes an index which can be used to assess and compare municipal accounts with regard to various categories, including plain language usage as well as information content relating to (a) the legal obligation of the recipient to pay for goods and services delivered, (b) the integrity of the account and (c) the promotion of water conservation and effective water services.
+The EMI tool for the critical analysis and \mathbf{E} valuation of \mathbf{M} unicipal Invoices or accounts was developed, based on local and international regulation, local and international best practice and the Plain English Handbook commonly used in the USA.
+The EMI tool computes an index which can be used to assess and compare municipal accounts with regard to various categories, including plain language usage and information content relating to (a) the legal obligation of the recipient to pay for goods and services delivered, (b) the integrity of the account and (c) the promotion of water conservation and effective water services.